yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 * **Improved performance** - More nodes can process requests in parallel, reducing response times.
 * **Cost-effectiveness** - You can use commodity hardware, which is generally less expensive than high-end servers.
-* **Elastic scaling** - You can add new nodes as needed to accommodate growth or scale-out temporarily to handle high traffic for special events such as Black Friday shopping or a major news outbreak.
+* **Elastic scaling** - You can add new nodes as needed to accommodate growth.
+For example, scale-out temporarily to handle high traffic for special events such as Black Friday shopping or a major news outbreak.
 After the event, you can reduce the size of the cluster (*scale in*) by draining all the data from some of the nodes (or Kubernetes pods) and removing them from the universe.

 ## Vertical scaling (scale up)